rwasef1830/grepripper/README.md

 This is a playground/hobby project.
 Maybe it will grow into a nice utility someday.

 Note: MSBuild Community Tasks is no longer required to compile the project as of rev 1dc0d1e065ad.

+FAQ:
+Q: Why was the project renamed ?
+A: Because I discovered the name "FastGrep" was already taken by a commercial application, so I renamed this one to avoid confusion.
+This utility is not in anyway affiliated or connected with the one being sold here: http://fastgrep.com/.
+Do not contact the owners of that site for support issues for this utility.